GM-Consult-Pty-Ltd/text_indexing/README.md

 * [indexJson](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer/indexJson.html) indexes the fields in a `JSON` document; and
 * [indexCollection](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer/indexCollection.html) indexes the fields of all the documents in a JSON document collection.

-Use the unnamed factory constructor to instantiate a [TextIndexer](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexer-class.html) with the index of your choice, or extend [TextIndexerBase](https://pub.dev/documentation/text_indexing/latest/text_indexing/TextIndexerBase-class.html).

 (*[back to top](#)*)